-On July 25, 2000, we completed the sale of certain technology rights for our cosmeceutical and toiletry business to RP Scherer Corporation (RP Scherer), a subsidiary of Cardinal Health, Inc. Under the terms of the agreement with RP Scherer, we guaranteed a minimum gross profit percentage on RP Scherer's combined sales of products to Ortho Neutrogena (Ortho) and Dermik Laboratories, Inc. (Dermik) (Gross Profit Guaranty).
-The guaranty period initially commenced on July 1, 2000 and was to end on the earlier of July 1, 2010 or the end of two consecutive guaranty periods where the combined gross profit on sales to Ortho and Dermik equals or exceeds the guaranteed gross profit (the "two period test").
-The Gross Profit Guaranty expense totaled \$944,000 for the first seven guaranty years and in those years profits did not meet the two period test.
+On July 25, 2000, we completed the sale of certain technology rights for our cosmeceutical and toiletry business to RP Scherer Corporation (RP Scherer), a subsidiary of Cardinal Health, Inc. Under the terms of the agreement with RP Scherer, we guaranteed a minimum gross profit percentage on RP Scherer's combined sales of products to Ortho Neutrogena (Ortho) and Dermik Laboratories, Inc. (Dermik) (the Gross Profit Guaranty).
+Both Ortho and Dermik were acquired by Valeant Pharmaceuticals in July 2011.
+The guaranty period initially commenced on July 1, 2000 and was to end on the earlier of July 1, 2010 or the end of two consecutive guaranty periods where the combined gross profit on sales to Ortho and Dermik equals or exceeds the guaranteed gross profit (the Two Period Test).
+The Gross Profit Guaranty expense totaled \$944,000 for the first seven guaranty years and in those years profits did not meet the Two Period Test.
 Effective March 2007, in conjunction with a sale of assets by RP Scherer's successor company to an Amcol International subsidiary (Amcol), a new agreement was signed between us and Amcol to provide continuity of product supply to Ortho and Dermik.
-This new agreement potentially extends the Gross Profit Guaranty period an additional three years to July 1, 2013, unless it is terminated earlier with the two period test.
+This new agreement potentially extends the Gross Profit Guaranty period an additional three years to July 1, 2013, unless it is terminated earlier with the Two Period Test.
 Amcol has indicated that its costs differ from those it charged historically to the RP Scherer successor company to produce the products.
 We have requested documentation from Amcol to substantiate actual costs.
-Until we receive confirmation of these figures, we have accrued at the full amount Amcol represents it is currently owed.
+Until we receive confirmation of these amounts, we have accrued the full amount Amcol represents it is currently owed.
 As there is no minimum amount of Gross Profit Guaranty due, no accrual for the guaranty is estimable for future years.
-A liability of \$0.9 million related to the current amount due under gross profit guarantees is recorded as accrued disposition costs as of June 30, 2011.
+A liability of \$1.0 million related to the current amount due under the Gross Profit Guaranty is recorded as accrued disposition costs as of September 30, 2011.

-Notes to Condensed Financial Statements-(Continued) (unaudited)
+Notes to Condensed Financial Statements-(Continued)

+(unaudited)